-Your new engine requires a period of 10 hours break-in to allow mating surfaces of moving parts to wear in evenly.
+Your new engine requires a period of 10 hours break-in so that mating surfaces of moving parts wear in evenly.

-Run the engine in the water, under load (in gear with a propeller installed) as follows.
-For 10 hours for breaking in engine avoid extended idling, rough water and crowded areas.
+Operate the engine in the water under load (in gear with a propeller installed) for 10 hours as follows.
+When breaking in the engine, avoid extended idling, rough water, and crowded areas.